-The parties and their lawyers agree upon and sign a collaborative case representation agreement.
-By agreement, one of the spouses is designated as the “plaintiff”.
-That person’s divorce attorney prepares the paperwork for the divorce to be served on the other spouse and filed in court so that the divorce conforms to all the legal and procedural requirements of Texas law.
-After the case is filed, the parties exchange financial and other information, and participate in negotiations and meetings designed to work out resolutions to all the issues that face a divorcing couple.
+The lawyers draft a collaborative case representation agreement for each of you to review and sign.
+We customize the document to your specific situation.
+By agreement, we designate one spouse as the “plaintiff”.
+That person’s attorney prepares the paperwork to file the divorce with the court.
+After they file the case, the parties exchange financial and other information, and participate in negotiations and meetings designed to work out resolutions to all the issues.

-No motions are filed or argued in court while the divorce is pending, nor do the parties engage in formal “discovery”.
-All financial information is produced voluntarily and no discovery motions are filed, subpoenas issued or depositions taken.
-If necessary, the parties jointly engage the services of a specialist to help with the resolution of complex issues (i.e. business valuations, tax planning or customized parenting plans).
-Ultimately, all agreements are reduced to writing in a form that is acceptable to the court.
+Ultimately, we transfer all agreements to writing in a form that is acceptable to the court.
 Each Collaborative Divorce Attorney prepares whatever paperwork is necessary for his or her client.
-The lawyers arrange for the case to be placed on the court calendar for the only court appearance that is required — the “final uncontested hearing” where the agreement and required paperwork is presented to the court for approval.
+The lawyers arrange for the court place the case on the calendar for the only court appearance that is required — the “final uncontested hearing.”
+At this hearing the court approves the agreement and grants the divorce.

 How to Begin